elhamkhani/PaymentGateway/README.md

 The payment records get saved in cosmos DB.
 To run the application locally, use [Azure Cosmos DB Emulator](https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator?tabs=cli%2Cssl-netstd21)
 Account and Key should be set in appsettings.json file.

+## Wanted to add if I had more time
+* Each merchant should be able to retrieve only its own payments
+* Each endpoint requires a valid Token in the header of the request.
+A Token can be acquired from login endpoint.